 - Observing or allowing third parties to observe an individual’s genitalia, groin, breasts or buttocks or private sexual activity without the knowledge and consent of the participants, including through a hidden location or through electronic means in a place where there is a reasonable expectation of privacy;

 - Recording or photographing an individual’s genitalia, groin, breasts or buttocks or private sexual activity without consent;

 - Disseminating recordings or photographs of an individual’s genitalia, groin, breasts or buttocks or private sexual activity without consent;

 - Exposing genitals or inducing another to expose their own genitals without Affirmative Consent;

-- Exposing another individual to a sexually transmitted infections without the other’s knowledge;
+- Exposing another individual to a sexually transmitted infection without the other’s knowledge;

 - Causing Incapacitation of another individual through alcohol, drugs, or any other means, for the purpose of compromising that individual’s ability to consent to sexual activity; or

 - Assisting or otherwise facilitating any act of Prohibited Conduct.

 Intimate Partner Violence includes any act of violence or threatened act of violence against a person who is, or has been involved in, a relationship of a sexual, dating, domestic, or other intimate nature with the Respondent.
 Intimate Partner Violence is not a distinct form of Prohibited Conduct.
 Intimate Partner Violence can encompass a broad range of behavior and may include Sexual or Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Physical Assault, Stalking, and Retaliation.

 Stalking occurs when a person engages in a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for the person’s safety or safety of others or to suffer substantial emotional distress.
 Stalking includes cyber-stalking, a particular form of stalking in which an individual uses electronic media such as the internet, social networks, blogs, cell phones, texts or other similar devices or forms of contact.

 - Course of conduct means two or more acts, including but not limited to, acts in which an individual directly, indirectly or through third parties, by any action, method, device or means follows, monitors, observes, surveils, threatens or communicates to or about another individual, or interferes with another individual’s property.